What is case management?

-Case management is the work—recording, monitoring and analysis—involved in the processing of the data, procedures, and related content that comprise a case.
+This encompasses the recording, monitoring and analysis involved in processing the data, procedures and related content that comprise a case.

-As opposed to business process management (BPM), which focuses specifically on workflows and repeatable processes, case management is a more holistic technique for managing work and processes that aren’t repeatable.
-Case management solutions are designed to improve knowledge-driven work as well as to improve general processes to optimize outcomes.
+Unlike business process management (BPM), which focuses specifically on workflows and repeatable processes, case management is a more holistic technique for managing work and processes that are not repeatable.
+Case management solutions are designed to improve knowledge-driven work as well as improve general processes to optimize outcomes.

 Some business activities that a case management solution can improve are: